thanos-io/thanos/docs/components/compact.md

                                 Setting it to "0s" disables it.
 Now compaction, downsampling and retention progress are
                                 supported.
+      --compact.vertical-block-shards=1
+                                The number of independent shards to create for newly compacted blocks.
       --consistency-delay=30m   Minimum age of fresh (non-compacted)
                                 blocks before they are being processed.
                                 Malformed blocks older than the maximum of